 We cannot beat ourselves up about it.
 Especially when it is out of our control and we don’t have the means to change our situation.
 Accepting that this is the life that was planned for us can be difficult.
 Change your approach.
 Embrace it.
 Embrace these moments that you are blessed enough to be a part of, and the moments that you are fortunate enough to spend with your kids.
 Make a conscious effort to make time to think about them during your active and occupied day at work, and when you walk in the door and greet them, leave your work-influenced emotions behind.
 This is important, as negative emotions breed and cling onto those around you, they don’t deserve to endure the consequences of your rough day.
 All that they innocently longing for is your presence.

-Hopefully, by adapting to these habits, you will naturally find a balance and find an order that works for you in your home and everything will fall into place, you might find yourself making time for your kids, your husband as well as yourself.
+Hopefully, by adapting to these habits, you will naturally find a balance and find an order that works for you in your home and everything will fall into place, you might find yourself making time for your kids, your partner, as well as yourself.
 It may be easier said than done, but not unreasonable nor unimaginable.
 Remember, you are brave, count your blessings, and always take the opportunities you have available to be present in their lives, enjoy their company (always – yes, even when they drive you crazy), for these moments are unattainable, you cannot reclaim them.

 Make them count.